 To create a sequence of emails or “Workflows” as we call it in MailerLite, click “Create a new workflow”.
 Add a memorable name.
 Select a group of subscribers.
 You can select or exclude different groups from this workflow by using the links above the group selection.
 Afterwards, select a trigger for this workflow.
 You can choose a trigger when a subscriber joins a group, joins or exits a segment, or matches a date.
 When you are done editing, click save and start building your workflow.

 Clicking the plus icon will allow you to add four different types of steps.
 The first step allows you to create an email, add a subject and enter sender details.
 You can also use Google UTM support tags if your site supports that, as well as choose a language.

-To view all of your workflows you can click on “Back to Automation.”
-From this view you can organize your workflows into folders, filter and sort them, hover over them to see the email in the workflow, view the report, edit the report or delete it all together.
+To view all of your workflows, you can click on “Back to Automation.”
+From this view you can organize your workflows into folders, filter and sort them, hover over them to see the email in the workflow, view the report, edit the report or delete it altogether.